pydanny/pydanny.github.com/pages/about.rst

 Commercial Web Projects
 ========================

- * `moveHero`_: The only instant moving quote comparison that gives you estimates without demanding email and phone numbers.
+ * `moveHero`_: The only instant moving quote comparison on the planet that gives you estimates without demanding email and phone numbers.
  * `consumer.io`_: Reviewing and comparing products.

 Open Source Web Projects